Petr-Chalupa/FEL/README.md

     - Worker threads process product steps at named places
     - Synchronization with mutexes and condition variables
     - Dynamic worker management and resource accounting
+  - Hexadecimal Converter (hw06):
+    - Reads unsigned integers from stdin and prints them as hexadecimal
+    - Implementation using direct syscalls
+    - Built with no libc

 ### KEO
 - PCB Project: